samsiljee/MSstats_workflow/README.md

 ## Current issues

 - Following the comparison testing, there are some issues.
 Some proteins have p-values and adjusted -pavlues of exactly 0, with infinite fold change.
 I have removed these, however I'm uncertain if this is the appropriate thing to do.
 I should discuss this with Lisa Woods.
+I've since seen this on the Google groups for MSstats, which say to replace p-values of 0 with a very low constant.
+This is essentially due to floating-point error for very low numbers.
+See more here: https://groups.google.com/g/msstats/c/50cmwFpK-ho/m/V_BMSZyF3MYJ
 There are also some proteins which give a p-value/adjusted p-value of NA, and I've also removed these.

 - There is a series of warnings in the data-import and tidying step; "Warning in aggregator(Intensity, na.rm = TRUE) : no non-missing arguments to max; returning -Inf", which I should investigate further.